 At Chief Joseph Dam you have to find at least three out of the five official caches to claim your find.
 After that, you have to head to the Park Rangers Office and get your stamp or also stamp it yourself with the stamp in the Bonus cache.
 But here I had some problems.
 According to the listing the Rangers are here until 3:30 PM.
 Time was running out and I headed to the north side of the dam to grab the three caches, which are very close to each other.
 Now I had to search where the actual “Natural Resources Offices” is.
 That’s where I have to go according to the listing.
-There are some coordinates in each cache description which tell you the exact location of the office as well of the bonus cache.
+There are some coordinates in each cache description that tell you the exact location of the office as well as the bonus cache.
 I made it to the office just in time before they would leave, but the gate was locked and nobody was there.
 I met a security guy and he told me the Rangers only work during the week and nobody is here during the weekend.
 For the Bonus-Cache: This one is currently not accessible if the gate is locked, because it’s inside.
 After contacting h the social media team of Chief Joseph Dam I got told, that the fence line is only a couple of weeks old and the Bonus-Cache will be moved and I can get my stamp at Rocky Reach Dam.
 If you complete the Tour at Chief Joseph contact them on Facebook and they will mail you a keychain.

 Since I had time now, I finished the other two official dam caches on this site and some additional once and headed towards Rocky Reach Dam.